jtail/conventions/java/naming.md

 Note: another common prefix for this kind of conversion is `parse`.
 Hovewer using it as a generic prefix might turn misleading, as not every conversion involves parsing.
 It is not recommended to use it, unless you explicitly want to communicate that parsing is involved.

+#### Examples of noun-bases method names

+**noun in plural** - Method that returns Stream.
+Example: `java.nio.file.Files.lines()`.

+**noun in singular** Helper method that builds an instance based on arguments can be named with a noun, or same as class it builds with the first letter lowercased.
+This practice is often utilized in test code.
+Example:

+    static Address address(String line1, String line2, String city, String country) {
+        Address a = new Address();
+        // populate fields from arguments ...
+        return a;
+    }